 🍳 Spanish vs Mexican churros

 Although the rules are not set in stone, there are a few key differences between Spanish and Mexican churros.
+Here are the basics:

 - Spain: Spanish churros are generally made from just flour, water, and salt.
 They are sometimes coated in sugar and served for breakfast with either a thick hot chocolate or café con leche (coffee with milk).

 - Mexico: Since their introduction to Mexico, eggs, butter, and sometimes milk have become a common addition.
 Churros mexicanos are served with a cinnamon-sugar coating and eaten mainly as a snack.
-Typical dipping sauces include chocolate, dulce de leche, or cajeta.
+Typical dipping sauces include chocolate, dulce de leche, and cajeta.

 Fun fact: Some food historians think churros descended from a Chinese pastry, called youtiao.
 What do you think?

-🌱 Is it vegan?
+🌱 Are churros vegan?

 Depending on where they're made, churros may be vegan or not vegan.
 The ingredients you should be mindful of or ask about are the following: